-Been the destination of more than 45% of the foreigner tourists who come to Brazil, it is more than clear that Rio de Janeiro is the favorite Brazilian destination for those coming to visit the country.
+Been the destination of more than 45% of the foreign tourists who come to Brazil, it is more than clear that Rio de Janeiro is the favorite Brazilian destination for those coming to visit the country.

 Home of Brazilian postcards like Christ the Redeemer and Sugar Loaf, Rio de Janeiro is a must for any traveler or tourist.
 However, some security measures are necessary to make sure you will be able to visit Rio de Janeiro safely and not get a headache instead.